bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2.10.0+20181023 Provide anonymous archive of emails sent to a list 2.9.6+20181015  German translation
+    2.10.1+20181122 Change to the messages that a subscriber can view 2.10.0+20181023 Provide anonymous archive of emails sent to a list 2.9.6+20181015  German translation
     2.9.5+20181015  Minor bug fix